-The Bureau of Meteorology (BoM) seasonal outlook for the three months from October to December 2019 indicates that across the Murray-Darling Basin it is likely to be drier than average with warmer temperatures.
+The Bureau of Meteorology (BoM) seasonal outlook for the next three months indicates that across the Murray-Darling Basin it is likely to be drier than average with warmer temperatures.
 A drier than average three months is likely for much of south-east Australia (Figure 1 left-hand side).
 Above average maximum temperatures are also likely (Figure 1 right-hand side).

 The El Niño-Southern Oscillation (ENSO) is currently neutral.
-The latest outlooks from the surveyed models suggest that ENSO-neutral is the most likely scenario for the remainder of 2019 and into 2020.
+International climate models forecast neutral ENSO for the remainder of 2019 and into early 2020.
 The Indian Ocean temperature is likely to be the key influence on Australia's climate during the coming months.
-The positive IOD (Indian Ocean Dipole) remains active and is likely to maintain strong positive IOD index values until at least the end of spring.
+The positive Indian Ocean Dipole (IOD) has strengthened, continuing its influence on the climate of Australia and other parts of the globe.